Shiva: Buddhism

-Shiva is mentioned in the Buddhist Tantras and worshipped as the fierce deity Mahākāla in Vajrayana, Chinese Esoteric, and Tibetan Buddhism.
+The Siva Sutta of the Samyutta Nikaya depicts Shiva as conversing with the Buddha and reciting a gatha.Shiva is mentioned in the Buddhist Tantras and worshipped as the fierce deity Mahākāla in Vajrayana, Chinese Esoteric, and Tibetan Buddhism.
 In the cosmologies of Buddhist Tantras, Shiva is depicted as passive, with Shakti being his active counterpart: Shiva as Prajña and Shakti as Upāya.

 In Mahayana Buddhism, Shiva is depicted as Maheshvara, a deva living in Akanishta Devaloka.
 In Theravada Buddhism, Shiva is depicted as Ishana, a deva residing in the 6th heaven of Kamadhatu along with Sakra Indra.
 In Vajrayana Buddhism, Shiva is depicted as Mahakala, a dharma protecting Bodhisattva.
 In most forms of Buddhism, the position of Shiva is lesser than that of Mahabrahma or Sakra Indra.
 In Mahayana Buddhist texts, Shiva (Maheshvara) becomes a buddha called Bhasmeshvara Buddha ("Buddha of ashes").

 In China and Taiwan, Shiva, better known there as Maheśvara (Chinese: 大自在天; pinyin: Dàzìzàitiān; or Chinese: 摩醯首羅天 pinyin: Móxīshǒuluótiān) is considered one of the Twenty Devas (Chinese: 二十諸天, pinyin: Èrshí Zhūtiān) or the Twenty-Four Devas (Chinese: 二十四諸天, pinyin: Èrshísì zhūtiān) who are a group of dharmapalas that manifest to protect the Buddhist dharma.
 Statues of him are often enshrined in the Mahavira Halls of Chinese Buddhist temples along with the other devas.
+In Kizil Caves in Xinjiang, there are numerous caves that depict Shiva in the buddhist shrines through wall paintings.
 In addition, he is also regarded as one of thirty-three manifestations of Avalokitesvara in the Lotus Sutra.
 In Mahayana Buddhist cosmology, Maheśvara resides in Akaniṣṭha, highest of the Śuddhāvāsa ("Pure Abodes") wherein Anāgāmi ("Non-returners") who are already on the path to Arhathood and who will attain enlightenment are born.

 Daikokuten, one of the Seven Lucky Gods in Japan, is considered to be evolved from Shiva.
 The god enjoys an exalted position as a household deity in Japan and is worshipped as the god of wealth and fortune.
 The name is the Japanese equivalent of Mahākāla, the Buddhist name for Shiva.

-In contemporary culture
+In popular culture

-In contemporary culture, Shiva is depicted in art, films, books, tattoos, etc. He has been referred to as "the god of cool things" and a "bonafide rock hero".
+In contemporary culture, Shiva is depicted in art, films, and books.
+He has been referred to as "the god of cool things" and a "bonafide rock hero".
+One popular film was the 1967 Kannada movie Gange Gowri.

-Popular films include the Gujarati language movie Har Har Mahadev, the Kannada movie Gange Gowri and well-known books include Amish Tripathi's Shiva Trilogy, which has sold over a million copies.
-On television, Devon Ke Dev...Mahadev, a television serial about Shiva on the Life OK channel was among the most watched shows at its peak popularity.
-A 90's television series of DD National titled Om Namah Shivay was also based on legends of Shiva.
+A 1990s television series of DD National titled Om Namah Shivay was also based on legends of Shiva.
+Amish Tripathi's 2010 book Shiva Trilogy has sold over a million copies.
+Devon Ke Dev...Mahadev (2011–2014), a television serial about Shiva on the Life OK channel was among the most watched shows at its peak popularity.
+Another popular film was the 2022 Gujarati language movie Har Har Mahadev.

-Popular video games featuring Shiva include the Shin Megami Tensei series and especially Smite.
-The god is also depicted as the mascot for the Washington Commanders in the popular animated series, Gridiron Heights.
+Shiva was also featured in the manga Record of Ragnarok (終末のワルキューレ, Shūmatsu no Warukyūre) by Shinya Umemura and Takumi Fukui.
+In the series, Shiva serves as a fighter for the Gods.
+Despite making an appearance in the series, the show was banned in India due to the series's controversial portrayal of Shiva.